blazejsewera/blog/_site/from-over-200-mb-of-dependencies-to-less-than-4/index.md

 version 4[^astro-4] came out on December 5, 2023.
 Because Astro 3 came out on August 30, 2023,
 it is only 3 months between major updates.
-I consider my hypothetical maximum writing capacity of one article per month.
+I consider my hypothetical maximum writing capacity to be one article per month.
 That would make me do a major framework update every third article!
 I already have enough reasons to procrastinate on writing articles, and another one would probably grind my writing to a halt.

+You can soften the blow of upgrading your dependencies with a help of an auto-updater like Dependabot,[^dependabot] or Renovate Bot,[^renovate] but if some library introduces a breaking change, you're out of luck.
+The best thing it can do then is to open a Pull Request, and it's up to you to have a sufficient build pipeline to show you that this change breaks the project.
+The burden of reading migration guides and manually make changes in your code still lies upon you.

 [^astro]: Astro.
 The web framework for content-driven websites. [[Online source](https://astro.build)] (accessed Feb 24, 2024).
 [^second-iteration]: The first iteration was in Python and Django,